Doinna/Manual_Testing_Portofolio/Final Project/README.md

 The plan identifies the items to be tested, the features to be tested, the types of testing to be performed, the personnel responsible for testing, the resources and schedule required to complete testing, and the risks associated with the plan

 #### 1.1.1 Roles assigned to the project and persons allocated
+Project manager - Ana Popescu
+Product owner - Ioan Cristescu
+Software developer - Diana Florescu
+QA Engineer - Doina Agachii

 #### 1.1.2 Entry criteria defined
+* functional specifications are defined
+* roles needed for the project are allocated
+* initial project risks were detected and mitigated

 #### 1.1.3 Exit criteria defined
+* number of unresolved bugs is insignificant or they have low priority
+* all tests have been executed
+* all resolved bugs have been re-tested and approved by the QA team
+* deadline was reached
+* no detected major risk remained un-mitigated
+* exploratory regression testing must be performed on the My Info module, which includes the Dependents section

 #### 1.1.4 Test scope